davetoland/bite-sized-ai/README.md

 Here we’re putting structured outputs front and center, which eliminates brittle regex parsing or flaky string hacks to pull data out of verbose AI replies.
 Instead, we force the model to match a predefined schema, so you get ready‑to‑use objects every time.

-For this bitesized demo, we're using a notorious PR from the jQuery repo that instantly broke backwards compatibility by removing two legacy methods.
+For this bite sized demo, we're using a notorious PR from the jQuery repo that instantly broke backwards compatibility by removing two legacy methods.
 This code not only recognises the impact risk of the PR, but formats the output into a typed structure which can be easily ingested by dashboards, alert systems or CI gates.

 Key takeaways: